-The Company had deferred tax assets related to cumulative U.S. federal net operating loss carryforwards and interest expense carryforwards of approximately \$296.4 million and \$330.2 million as of December 31, 2022 and 2021, respectively.
-The 2017 U.S. federal net operating loss carryforward, if unutilized, will expire in 2037.
+The Company had deferred tax assets related to cumulative U.S. federal net operating loss carryforwards and interest expense carryforwards of approximately \$257.4 million and \$296.4 million as of December 31, 2023 and 2022, respectively.
+The 2017 U.S. federal net operating loss carryforward, if not utilized, will expire in 2037.
 The Company believes that the 2017 U.S. federal net operating losses will be utilized before the expiration date and, as such, no valuation allowance has been established for this deferred tax asset.
 U.S. federal net operating loss carryforwards for 2018 and thereafter and interest expense carryforwards do not expire.
-The Company had deferred tax assets related to the state net operating loss carryforwards of approximately \$60.0 million and \$61.3 million as of December 31, 2022 and 2021, respectively, some of which expire as early as 2025.
-The Company does not expect to fully utilize all of its state net operating losses within the respective carryforward periods and as such reflects a partial valuation allowance of \$33.3 million and \$32.6 million as of December 31, 2022 and 2021, respectively, against these deferred tax assets on its consolidated balance sheet.
-The Company had deferred tax assets related to the foreign net operating loss carryforwards of approximately \$0.7 million and \$0.6 million, as of December 31, 2022 and 2021, respectively, that do not expire.
+The Company had deferred tax assets related to the state net operating loss carryforwards of approximately \$59.2 million and \$60.0 million as of December 31, 2023 and 2022, respectively, some of which expire as early as 2025.
+The Company does not expect to fully utilize all of its state net operating losses within the respective carryforward periods and as such reflects a partial valuation allowance of \$33.0 million and \$33.3 million as of December 31, 2023 and 2022, respectively, against these deferred tax assets on its consolidated balance sheets.
+The Company had deferred tax assets related to the foreign net operating loss carryforwards of approximately \$0.5 million and \$0.7 million, as of December 31, 2023 and 2022, respectively, that do not expire.
 The Company does not expect to fully utilize all of its foreign net operating losses within the carryforward periods.
-As such, the Company had recorded a partial valuation allowance of \$0.4 million and \$0.5 million as of December 31, 2022 and 2021, respectively, against these deferred tax assets on its consolidated balance sheets.
+As such, the Company had recorded a partial valuation allowance of \$0.2 million and \$0.4 million as of December 31, 2023 and 2022, respectively, against these deferred tax assets on its consolidated balance sheets.
 The timing and manner in which the Company will utilize the net operating loss carryforwards in any year, or in total, may be limited in the future as a result of changes in the Company's ownership and any limitations imposed by the jurisdictions in which the Company operates.

-The Company had approximately \$12.1 million and \$11.1 million of deferred tax assets related to research and development tax credits as of December 31, 2022 and 2021, respectively, that expire in various amounts from 2029 through 2042.
-The Company had approximately \$5.2 million and \$5.6 million of deferred tax assets related to foreign tax credits as of December 31, 2022 and 2021, respectively, that expire in various amounts through 2031.
-The Company does not expect to utilize all of its foreign tax credits within the respective carryforward periods.
-As such, the Company had a partial valuation allowance of \$0.5 million and \$0.8 million as of December 31, 2022 and 2021, respectively.
+The Company had approximately \$32.3 million and \$12.1 million of deferred tax assets related to research and development tax credits as of December 31, 2023 and 2022, respectively, that expire in various amounts from 2029 through 2043.
+As of December 31, 2023, the Company established a reserve of approximately \$2.4 million on its estimate of R&D credits.
+The Company had approximately \$8.7 million and \$5.2 million of deferred tax assets related to foreign tax credits as of December 31, 2023 and 2022, respectively, that expire in various amounts through 2033.
+Previously, the Company did not expect to utilize all of its foreign tax credits, resulting in the Company recording a partial valuation allowance of \$0.5 million as of December 31, 2022.
+There is no valuation allowance on foreign tax credits as of December 31, 2023.